Highly Recommended Databases

 ) contains the full-text from over 330 journals and indexing and abstracts from nearly 700 journals.
 It includes scholarly journals as well as specialized magazines.
 Content includes feature articles, interviews, obituaries, and original works of fiction, drama, and poetry.
 Topics covered include art, classical studies, dance, film, journalism, philosophy, and religion.
 It is produced by H. W. Wilson and the user interface is provided by EBSCO Publishing.

-Medieval Bibliography (IMB) has been cancelled
+Medieval Bibliography (IMB)

 InteLex Past Masters